 A state licence is required to fish for salmon and sea trout.
 The Slaney gets a reasonable run of spring salmon and a small number of grilse also run annually.
 This year saw a huge increase in the numbers of sea trout caught on the River Slaney, a welcome improvement in numbers over recent years.

 LICENCES: A state licence is only required to fish for salmon ans sea trout.
 All-Ireland salmon fishing licence – €100 per year, salmon district licence – €56 per year, 21 – day All Ireland or district salmon fishing licence – €40, Under 17 All-Ireland salmon fishing licence – €10 one day, All-Ireland salmon fishing licence – €20.
 These are state licences, and along with these, specific club licences are needed.

 Tullow Anglers operate eight miles of bank from upstream of Tullow, towards Bunclody.
 Licence fees are below and can be obtained from Gerard Mellett, Secretary, T: 089-4109798, purchase online membership by visiting slaneyfishing.com or email info@slaneyfishing.

 Salmon membership yearly = €100

 Salmon day ticket = €35

 Carlow Town: Waterways Ireland has provided an 84 metre floating jetty for Carlow Town, installed on the Graiguecullen side of the river, just downstream of the steps in Carlow Town Park.
 Slipways have been provided in Carlow Town Park, Clogrennane, Bagenalstown, Goresbridge and Graiguenamanagh and toilets at Clashganny.

-Leighlinbridge: Berthing for up to 25 boats is offered on the banks of the River Barrow beside the Lord Bagenal Inn.
+Leighlinbridge: Berthing available for up to 25 boats on the banks of the River Barrow beside the Lord Bagenal Inn.
 T: 059 9774000.